ustc-ivclab/ustc-ivclab.github.io/_posts/activity/academic/2023-05-24-ISCAS-competition.md

 is_show: true
 ---

-## USTC-IVC Team, Led by Sheng Xihua, Secures Championship in 2023 ISCAS Grand Challenge on Neural Network-based Video Coding

-USTC-iVC Received Award in ISCAS 2023 Grand Challenge on Neural Network-Based Video Coding
+## USTC-iVC Received Award in ISCAS 2023 Grand Challenge on Neural Network-Based Video Coding

 The USTC-iVC team (Xihua Sheng, Li Li, and Dong Liu) received the Top Performance Award in the End-to-End Track of the Grand Challenge on Neural Network-Based Video Coding, in the 2023 IEEE International Symposium on Circuits and Systems.
 Congratulations to the team!